Code-Institute-Submissions/Gwidas-Lemons/README.md

 * First Time Visitor Goals

-* As an individual who has interest in motorcycle industry and photography, I want to experience artistic approach to this industry.
+* As an individual who has interest in health and benefits of vitamins, I want to see attractive pictures of lemons
-* As an individual who has interest in motorcycle industry and photography, I want to see easy meniu selection and understandable layout.
+* As an individual who has interest in health and benefits of vitamins, I want to see easy meniu selection and understandable layout.
-* As an individual who has interest in motorcycle industry and photography, I want to see visual presentations of motorcycle.
+* As an individual who has interest in health and benefits of vitamins, I want to see visual presentations of lemons
-* As an individual who has interest in motorcycle industry and photography, I want to see the source of your experience, trusted links like soclia media and involvement in the culture.
-* As an individual who has interest in motorcycle industry and photography, I want to see what gear been used to take pictures.
+* As an individual who has interest in health and benefits of vitamins, I want to see relevent infomation about this fruit

 ## Returning Visitor Goals

-* I want to find relevent infomation about events and meeting places.
+* I want to find relevent infomation about where to get lemons.
 * I want to find most sutible way to get in touch if I have any questions.
 * I want to find links that I can benefit from.
-* I want to find new information about events.

 ## Frequent User Goals

-* I want to check for updated pcitures with different models.
+* I want to check for updated recipes
 * I want to find new links for relevent events
-* I want to find tips on photography gear.
-* I want to check for updated culture and where the events tale place.
+* I want to check for locations and places where you can buy lemons

 ## Owners site goals

-* Deliver users understadning of passion for motorcycles and photography.
+* Deliver users understadning of passion for heath and nutrition
 * Connect people whos has same interested in that field.
 * Show image owner capabilities.
-* Show life style of motorcycle enthusiast.
+* Show life style .